blakeyoung81/blakesthoughts/src/content/blog/essays.md

 ---
 title: "Exploring Essays"
 description: "A sample post about Essays."
-pubDate: 2025-06-18
+pubDate: "2023-10-27"
 tags: ["Essays"]
 ---

-# Thoughts on Essays

-This is a placeholder post to explore the concept of Essays.
-More content will be coming soon.
+This is a sample blog post about essays.
+Content will be added here later.